cinc-project/client/README.md

 More support will be added over time.

-To build: go to pipelines and launch a pipeline on branch master, add a variable `ORIGIN` with which source you want to user (default to https://github.omc/chef/chef on master branch)
+To build: go to pipelines and launch a pipeline on branch master, add a variable `ORIGIN` with which source you want to use (default to https://github.com/chef/chef on master branch)
 To use a specific branch or a PR as source, find the branch and source of the PR and use `-b <branch name> https://github.com/<author>/chef` as value

 ## Contributing